myarotskaya/architecture-center/docs/data/technology-choices/analysis-visualizations-reporting.md

 ## Key selection criteria

-The following tables summarize the key differences in capabilities between each. <!--You might want to move this after the list.
-It may make more sense to introduce the questions, and then introduce the table with something like: "Based on your responses to the questions, the following table will help you select the choice that's right for you." or something along those lines.
-Also, BTW, this is one of the best decision making processes I've seen.
-Normally you get a table that tries to answer all the questions, but doesn't.
-Breaking it out this way is much easier to follow. -->For analysis, visualizations, and reporting scenarios, choose the appropriate system for your needs by answering these questions:
+For analysis, visualizations, and reporting scenarios, choose the appropriate system for your needs by answering these questions:

 - Do you want the ability to connect to numerous data sources, providing a centralized place to create reports for data spread throughout your domain?
     - If so, look for options that allow you to connect to 100s of data sources.